gdiaz384/py3TranslateLLM/README.md

 - DeepL is picky about the target English dialect based upon the source language.
 - But yet, language dictionaries can be used with any dialect of that language (TODO: double-check this).
 - DeepL's [API Free](//support.deepl.com/hc/en-us/articles/360021200939-DeepL-API-Free) vs Pro plans.
     - The formal vs informal feature is only available for Pro users, so not available for the deepl-api-free or deepl-web translation engines.
-[About-the-formal-informal-feature](https://support.deepl.com/hc/en-us/articles/4406432463762-About-the-formal-informal-feature).
+[About-the-formal-informal-feature](//support.deepl.com/hc/en-us/articles/4406432463762-About-the-formal-informal-feature).
 - If translating to Japanese, not from, then read DeepL's [plain vs polite feature](//support.deepl.com/hc/en-us/articles/6306700061852-About-the-plain-polite-feature-in-Japanese).

 ### Regarding XLSX

-- XLSX (XML...
-TODO: This part.) is the native format used in py3TranslateLLM to store data internally during processing and should be the most convenient way to edit translated entries directly without any.
+- [Open Office XML](//en.wikipedia.org/wiki/Office_Open_XML), .xlsx, is the native format used in py3TranslateLLM to store data internally during processing and should be the most convenient way to edit translated entries and the cache directly without any unnecessary conversions that could introduce formatting bugs.
-- Here are some free and open source software ([FOSS](//en.wikipedia.org/wiki/Free_and_open-source_software)) office suits that can read and write the spreadsheet formats (.csv, .xlsx, .xls, .ods):
+- Here are some free and open source software ([FOSS](//en.wikipedia.org/wiki/Free_and_open-source_software)) office suits that can read and write Open Office XML and the other spreadsheet formats (.csv, .xlsx, .xls, .ods):
     - Apache [OpenOffice](//www.openoffice.org).
 [License](//www.openoffice.org/license.html) and [source](//openoffice.apache.org/downloads.html).
 Note: Can read but not write to .xlsx.
     - [LibreOffice](//www.libreoffice.org).
 [License](//www.libreoffice.org/about-us/licenses) and [source](//www.libreoffice.org/download/download-libreoffice/).
     - [OnlyOffice](//www.onlyoffice.com/download-desktop.aspx) is [AGPL v3](//github.com/ONLYOFFICE/DesktopEditors/blob/master/LICENSE).
 [Source](//github.com/ONLYOFFICE/DesktopEditors).
+- [OpenPyXL](//openpyxl.readthedocs.io), the library used in the core data structure, follows the OOXML standard closely, and [will not load](//openpyxl.readthedocs.io/en/stable/tutorial.html#errors-loading-workbooks) documents that do not follow the standard closely.
+In other words, Microsoft Office will probably not work.

 ### Text Encoding and py3TranslateLLM: